Sorry, you need to enable JavaScript to visit this website.

 Unless requested, a signature isn’t required for delivery confirmation.

-will check in with you 14 days after the first shipment.
+will check in with you after the first shipment

-you can sign up for refill notifications by text message, or Biologics will contact you 7 to 10 days before your next refill to schedule delivery.
+you can sign up for refill notifications by text message, or the specialty pharmacy will contact you before your next refill to schedule delivery.

 Indication